 www.rsc.org/chemical-science

-Synthesis and properties of acetamidinium salts
+Synthesis and properties of novel acetamidinium salts

 Zdeněk Jalový,*a Robert Matyáš,a Jan Ottis,a Aleš Růžička,b Petr Šimůnek,c and Miroslav Polášek d

-Acetamidines are starting materials for synthesizing many chemical substances, such as imidazoles, pyrimidines and triazines, which are further used for biochemically active compounds as well as energetic materials.
-The aim of this study was to synthesize and characterize a range of acetamidinium salts in order to overcome the inconvenience connected with acetamidinium chloride, which is the only commercially available acetamidinium salt.
-Acetamidinium salts were synthesized and characterized by elemental analysis, mass spectrometry, NMR and - in the case of energetic salts - DTA.
-The structures of previously unknown acetamidinium salts were established by X-ray diffraction analysis.
-Hygroscopicities in 90% humidity of eight acetamidinium salts were evaluated.
-The different values of hygroscopicity are corroborated by the structures determined by X-ray analysis.
-The acetamidinium salts with 2D layered structures (acetamidinium nitrate, formate, oxalate and dinitromethanide) show a lack of hygroscopicity, and the compounds with 3D type of structure (acetamidinium chloride, acetate, sulphate and perchlorate) and possessing rather large cavities are quite hygroscopic.
+Acetamidines are starting materials in the synthesis of many chemicals, some of which go on to be used for synthesis of biochemically active compounds and energetic materials.
+Acetamidinium chloride, which is hygroscopic, is currently one of the only commercially available acetamidinium salts.
+The aim of this study was to synthesize a range of acetamidinium salts that will allow the inconvenience associated with acetamidinium chloride to be avoided.
+The acetamidinium salts were characterized with elemental analysis, mass spectrometry, NMR and, in the case of energetic salts, differential thermal analysis.
+The structures of several previously unknown acetamidinium salts were determined by X-Ray diffraction analysis.
+Hygroscopicities of eight of the acetamidinium salts were monitored over time at 90% humidity.
+The different hygroscopicity values obtained were corroborated by the results of crystal structure analysis.
+We found that two-dimensional (2D) layered structures were not highly hygroscopic.
+These were the nitrate, formate, oxalate, and dinitromethanide acetamidinium salts.
+However, compounds with a 3D-type structure containing rather large cavities were highly hygroscopic.
+These were the chloride, acetate, sulfate, and perchlorate acetamidinium salts.

 Introduction

-Acetamidines are starting materials in the synthesis of many chemical substances, such as imidazoles, pyrimidines and triazines which are further used for biochemically active compounds [1-5].
-In the field of energetic materials, acetamidine is a starting material for the synthesis of 2-methoxy-2-methylimidazolidine-4,5-dione [6] and 2-methylpyrimidine-4,6-diol [7-9].
-Both are further transformed to 2,2-dinitroethene-1,1-diamine (FOX-7, DADNE), which is an energetic material with low sensitivity to external stimuli [6,10].
-The free base acetamidine is hygroscopic.
-It decomposes into ammonia and acetonitrile at higher temperatures [11], and produces acetamidinium carbonate during one day at room temperature when stored in contact with air [12].
-Therefore, it is unsuitable as a starting material for synthesis and the use of an acetamidinium salt is necessary.
+Acetamidines are used as starting reagents in the synthesis of a number of chemicals, such as imidazoles, pyrimidines, and triazines, which are then used for synthesis of biochemically active or energetic compounds.1-5 In the field of energetic materials, acetamidine is employed in the synthesis of 2-methoxy-2-methylimidazolidine-4,5-dione6 and 2-methylpyrimidine-4,6-diol.7-9 Both are further transformed to 2,2-dinitro-1,1-ethenediamine, also known as FOX-7 or DADNE, which is an explosive with low sensitivity to external stimuli.6,10

+The free-base form of acetamidine is hygroscopic and decomposes into ammonia and acetonitrile at higher temperatures.11 Acetamidinium carbonate is formed within 24 h when acetamidine is exposed to air at room temperature.12 It is therefore unsuitable as a starting material, so use of an acetamidinium salt is necessary for synthetic reactions.

-The most commonly used and commercially available salt of acetamidine is acetamidinium chloride (1).
-It is prepared by the Pinner method from acetonitrile and alcohol in the presence of hydrogen chloride, followed by addition of ammonia to the intermediate iminoether [13].
-Reaction of acetonitrile with cobalt or nickel nitrates and oximes gives acetamidinium nitrate (2) [14,15].
-An easily accessible acetamidine salt is acetamidinium acetate (3), prepared by the reaction of triethyl orthoacetate, ammonia and ammonium acetate [16].
-The method is convenient, both for laboratory and industrial use or the acetate may be further transformed into other salts, e.g. formate (4) [17] sulphate (5) [18] or dinitromethanide (6) [19].
-Many synthetic routes for acetamidines have been reviewed [20,21].
+Acetamidinium chloride (1) is one of the only commercially available salts of acetamidine and is the most commonly used.
+It is prepared by the Pinner method from acetonitrile and alcohol in the presence of hydrogen chloride.
+Ammonia is added to the iminoether intermediate to yield 1.13 Many synthetic routes for acetamidines have been reviewed.20,21 Reaction of acetonitrile with cobalt or nickel nitrates and oximes yields acetamidinium nitrate (2).14,15 Another acetamidine salt, acetamidinium acetate (3), is readily prepared from triethyl orthoacetate, ammonia, and ammonium acetate.16 This method is convenient for both laboratory and industrial-scale synthesis, and the acetate may be further transformed to yield other salts, such as the formate (4)17, sulfate (5)18, and dinitromethanide salts (6).19

-The main disadvantage of acetaminium chloride is its relatively high hygroscopicity.
-The release of the free base in methanol by the use of sodium methoxide will produce sodium chloride, which is partly soluble in this solvent (~1 g/100 ml).22 The presence of any chloride sourse is unfavourable in certain syntheses, e.g. nitrations, and its complete removal is tedious.6
+The main disadvantage of acetamidinium chloride is that it is relatively hygroscopic.
+The formation of the free base in methanol by using sodium methoxide produces sodium chloride, which is partially soluble in the solvent (~1 g/100 mL).22 The presence of any chloride source is unfavorable in certain syntheses, such as nitrations, and the complete removal of chloride is tedious.6

-Here we describe the synthesis, X-ray structure, hygroscopicity and thermal stability of some of the acetamidine salts listed in Figure 1.
+Here we describe the synthesis, crystal structure, hygroscopicity, and thermal stability of several of the acetamidine salts shown in Fig. 1.

+Fig. 1 Acetamidine salts analyzed in this study.

 Results and discussion